 FAIL: A candidate who fails a taught degree may enter for one subsequent examination only, provided this is still within six terms of his or her initial registration.
 A revised version of the same thesis may be resubmitted and will be examined afresh by the examiners on the second occasion.
-No component can be retaken if passed first time round etc., are detailed in the Examination Regulations.
+No component can be retaken if passed first time round

+The Proctors' rules concerning arrangements in cases of illness, disability, etc., are detailed in the Examination Regulations.
 Subject to the provisions given in these notes, a candidate who fails to appear at the time and place appointed for any part of his or her examination shall be deemed to have withdrawn from the examination.